 It turns out that it’s not that easy to forget such a notorious case like the one of Aaron Hernandez, and Arif Khan didn’t have much luck finding an interested buyer to pay his asking price.

-There’s no information on who the new owner is, and we think they’d prefer to keep it that way, given that the new Netflix documentary means renewed interest in the whole case, the former Hernandez estate included.
+There’s no information on who the new owner is, and we think they’d prefer to keep it that way, given that the Netflix documentary sparked renewed interest in the whole case, the former Hernandez estate included.

 The Three (Tragic) Lives of Frank Lloyd Wright’s Taliesin House